bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Overview

-This document provides information about the HTML5 client that is integrated into the BigBlueButton platform for providing an additional entry point for users to join a BigBlueButton session.
+This document provides information about the BigBlueButton HTML5 client that provides users an additional entry point for users to join a BigBlueButton session.

+The BigBlueButton HTML5 client is under development.

 ## Vision
 With the adoption of HTML5, the web browser is becoming the platform for rich client interfaces.